-Kit Harington Admits He Was 'Wrong' About Male Sexism: 'I Did Feel Objectified'
+Kit Harington Admits He Was 'Wrong' About Sexism Toward Men

 Kit Harington is clarifying his comments about male sexism.